 AREA ELEMENT Unsatisfactory (0) Satisfactory (1) Exceptional (2) IV.
 Program Evaluation and Feedback 1.
 Strengths and Improvements Candidate failed to provide at least two areas of strength and two areas for improvement for the doctoral program.
 Candidate provided at least two areas of strength and two areas for improvement for the doctoral program.
 Candidate provided more than two areas of strength and more than two areas for improvement for the doctoral program.
-AREA TOTA L:/2 TOTAL CUMULATIVE SCORE: / 27
+AREA TOTAL:/ 2 TOTAL CUMULATIVE SCORE:/ 29

 DISCIPLINE SPECIFIC KNOWLEDGE COURSES

-Course Name Grade Obtained Mark X if Mark X if course
+Course Name Grade Obtained Mark X if course was retaken

-was retaken

 PSY 8147 - Theories of Measurement

 PSY 8225 - Social Aspects of Behavior